Who is required to audition?

 I submitted my application and haven’t heard from you regarding scheduling my audition.
 What do I do?

-First of all, it takes a few days for the Office of Admissions to process the application and send us the information.
+It is typically takes a few days after the Office of Admissions processes an application before it reaches the music department, at which point we will contact you with audition information.
 If it has been over a week, make sure you check the e-mail address you listed on your application, including the spam folder.
 Be sure to set your preferences to allow messages from email@example.com.
 If you still haven’t received a message from us, send an e-mail to firstname.lastname@example.org, and we will determine why you haven’t received anything from us.

 What is the online survey used for?